arsummers/suns-out-bot/README.md

 -  Saves time having to check the weather

 ## Limitations
 - The weather report can be wrong
-- This app is created by a human, and sometimes humans create bugs

 ## Testing
 - [ ] It should send a message at the right time